 The medical school annually provides both merit- and need-based scholarships, which are awarded by the Student Scholarship Committee.
 Committee members include medical school faculty and one to two fourth year medical students.
-Financial aid notifications are sent to students via email.
+Financial aid offers are sent to students via email.

 Merit-based scholarship awards do not require a separate application form.
-The award amounts are established by the Student Scholarship Committee, which for accepted applicants are based on information provided in their application to medical school.
+The scholarship amounts are established by the Student Scholarship Committee, which for accepted applicants are based on information provided in their application to medical school.
 In subsequent years, the Student Scholarship Committee considers the student's entire record in medical school - academic performance, leadership, and citizenship.

-Need-based scholarship awards require that students submit the Free Application for Federal Student Aid (FAFSA).
+Need-based scholarships require that students submit the Free Application for Federal Student Aid (FAFSA).

-Need-based application period: Apply by March 1, and submit requested documents for priority consideration.
+Need-based application period: Apply by February 1, and submit requested documents for priority consideration.
 For students admitted after February 1, the deadline is two weeks from the date of admission.
 Applications filed after the deadline will be considered as funds become available.

-The FAFSA becomes available each year on October 1.
+The FAFSA becomes available each year by January 1.